asparc/AutoMatlab/README.md

 The AutoMatlab Command Panel can be accessed through the Sublime Command Palette or via <kbd>Alt + m</kbd>.
 It shows command suggestions from the recent Matlab history.
 If no history is shown, make sure `matlab_history_path` is correctly set in the AutoMatlab settings.

-Through the AutoMatlab Command Panel, commands can be transferred to Matlab:
+Through the AutoMatlab Command Panel, commands can be sent to Matlab:

 - <kbd>Enter</kbd> Run the selected history entry in Matlab.
 - <kbd>&rarr;</kbd> Insert the selected history entry into the AutoMatlab Command Panel.